bdnorris/DES-340/lectures/lecture15-images.md

 You can also change the image size right here, or crop the canvas.

 You can also right-click (ctrl-click) on a layer and choose `Export As` here to export just one layer from a document.
+You can also hold the shift key and select multiple layers, choose `Export As` and export all the selected layers at once.

 You can do the same thing on a layer folder.
 As you can imagine, if you're designing in Photoshop, properly managing your layers can make exporting your images much easier.